-Each Division calculates and collects Clearing Fund from its Members using a risk-based margin methodology that includes a sensitivity-based VaR approach.
-These amounts (a Member's "Required Fund Deposit") operate as the Member's margin, and the aggregate of all such Members' deposits is, collectively, the Clearing Fund of each Division, which operates as FICC's default fund with respect to each Division.
+Each Division calculates and collects Clearing Fund and, at GSD Segregated Customer Margin, from its Members using a risk-based margin methodology that includes a sensitivity-based VaR approach.
+These amounts (a Member's "Required Fund Deposit" or, for a GSD Member with Segregated Indirect Participants, its "Segregated Customer Margin") operate as the Member's margin, and the aggregate of all such Members' Required Fund Deposits is, collectively, the Clearing Fund of each Division, which operates as FICC's default fund with respect to each Division.
 The sensitivity approach enables FICC to identify the risks posed by a GSD Member's or MBSD Member's unsettled portfolio and to quickly adjust and collect additional deposits as needed to cover those risks.
-Each GSD Member's Required Fund Deposit is calculated at least twice daily, and each MBSD Member's Required Fund Deposit is calculated at least once daily, pursuant to a formula that is outlined in Rule 4 of each Division's Rules.
+Each GSD Member's Required Fund Deposit and Segregated Customer Margin are calculated at least twice daily, and each MBSD Member's Required Fund Deposit is calculated at least once daily, pursuant to a formula that is outlined in Rule 4 of each Division's Rules.
 Each Division's formula is designed to provide sufficient funds to cover this risk of loss.
-The Clearing Fund formula accounts for a variety of risk factors through the application of a number of components, each described in Rule 4 of each Division's Rules.
+The formula accounts for a variety of risk factors through the application of a number of components, each described in Rule 4 of MBSD's Rules and in the Margin Component Schedule in the GSD Rules.

-A Member's Required Fund Deposit will vary daily based on its trading activity and financial status.
-The calculated requirement is based upon the total unsettled (fails) and pending (future settling) transactions of the Member.
-The amount due, payable via the Fedwire system, is the difference between the Member's calculated Required Fund Deposit and the amount currently on deposit.
+A Member's Required Fund Deposit (and Segregated Customer Margin) will vary daily based on its proprietary and indirect participant trading activity and financial status.
+The calculated requirement is based upon the total unsettled (fails) and pending (future settling) transactions of the Member and its indirect participants.
+The amount due, payable via the Fedwire system, is the difference between the Member's calculated Required Fund Deposit (and Segregated Customer Margin) and the amount currently on deposit.
 This amount is due each day by 9:30 a.m. and 2:45 p.m. for GSD Members and by 9:30 a.m. for MBSD Members, regardless of the time zone the Member operates in.
-FICC may call for additional Clearing Fund on an intraday basis, as needed.
+FICC may call for additional margin on an intraday basis, as needed.
 Any such amounts must be satisfied within the timeframe specified by GSD and MBSD.
 Failure to submit payment by the deadline may subject the Member to a warning letter or a fine, according to the schedule provided in each Division's Rules.
 Such fines may be reported to the SEC.
 Repeated lateness may result in additional penalties or disciplinary action, including termination of membership pursuant to each Division's Rules, as applicable.